kibook/s1kd-tools/tools/s1kd-flatten/README.md

 Always match the latest issue of an object found, regardless of the issue specified in the reference.

+-m, --modify
+Modify the references in the publication module without flattening them.

 -N, --omit-issue
 Assume that the files representing the referenced data modules do not include the issue info in their filenames, i.e. they were created using